 We have discretion in the investment of our capital.
 However, we invest primarily in illiquid equity securities of private companies.
 Generally, these investments take the form of preferred stock, are subject to restrictions on resale and have no established trading market.
 Our principal objective is to achieve long-term capital appreciation.
 Therefore, a significant portion of our investment portfolio provides little or no income in the form of dividends or interest.
 We earn interest income from fixed-income securities, including U.S. government and government agency securities.
-The amount of interest income we earn varies with the average balance of our fixed-income portfolio and the average yield on this portfolio and is not expected to be material to our results of operations.
+The amount of interest income we earn varies with the average balance of our fixed-income portfolio and the average yield on this portfolio.
+Interest income is secondary to capital gains and losses in our results of operations.